agl-alexglopez/dancing-links/README.md

 }cityItem;
 ```

 I then pack these data structures into a struct.
 The `numItemsAndOptions` is just the number of cities we must cover.
-There an equivalent number of cities as items to cover and cities as supply options.
+There is an equivalent number of cities as items to cover and cities as supply options.

 ```c++
 typedef struct Network {